 At 423m (1,388 ft) below sea level, the shores of the Dead Sea are at the lowest land elevation on Earth.
 The sea is named because its salinity is so high (up to nine times that of the world's oceans) that only a few microorganisms can live in its waters.

 The Dead Sea is a resort area, with chain hotels whose sole purpose are to allow access to the Dead Sea.
 This allows time to relax, float in the sea or opt to visit a spa.
 Dinner is in the hotel, as there are no local restaurants within the resort area.

 Enjoy a visit to the archaeological site of Bethany, thought to be the site where Jesus was baptized.
 Continue back to Amman and join our CEO for a farewell dinner.

 Depart at any time.

 Check-out time from the hotel is normally mid-morning, but luggage storage facilities are available.
-We also encourage you to book a few additional nights to relax and take advantage of the stunning natural surroundings.
+We also encourage you to book a few additional nights if you want more time to explore the city.

 Trusted by travellers since 1979